moorepants/eme171/content/pages/octave-matlab-integration-best-practices.rst

 Outputs Involving State Derivatives
 ===================================

-Additional outputs you may desire can depend on the value of the time derivative of the states, i.e. :math:`\mathbf{\dot{x}}`, and the output function then takes this form:
+Additional outputs you may desire can also depend on the value of the time derivative of the states, i.e. :math:`\mathbf{\dot{x}}`, and the output function then takes this form: